 - Heat olive oil in a skillet over medium heat.
 (You can use the same skillet you cooked your tempeh in, just clear out any water first.)

-- Place cream cheese, buffalo sauce, yogurt, ranch, dill, black pepper and lime juice in a food processor.
-Process until everything is combined, stopping to scrape sides of processor, as necessary, with a rubber spatula.
+- Place cream cheese, buffalo sauce, Greek yogurt, ranch, dill, black pepper and lime juice in a food processor.
+Process until everything is combined, stopping as necessary to scrape the sides of the processor with a rubber spatula.

 - Add in cooked tempeh, chives and celery.
 Pulse until combined.
 Don't overmix.

-- Transfer dip to a baking dish.
-Top with shredded cheese and bake for about 15 minutes or so until bubbly and the cheese has melted.
+- Transfer dip to a baking dish (something that has about a 1-quart or 4-cup capacity).
+Top with shredded cheese and bake for 15 minutes or until it's bubbly and the cheese has melted.

 - Once done, garnish (if desired) with more chives, dill and a drizzle of buffalo sauce.
 Serve with your favourite tortilla chips or veggie sticks.
-Enjoy!Note: Enjoy immediately or properly store leftovers in an airtight container in the fridge and enjoy within 3 to 4 days, reheating when ready to enjoy.
+Enjoy!Note: Properly store leftovers in an airtight container in the fridge and use within 3 to 4 days.
+Reheat before serving.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.